-In the next lines the narration takes a turn and suddenly the speaker is referring to herself in first person.
+In the next lines, the narration takes a turn and suddenly the speaker is referring to herself in the first person.
 She states that she is “sitting / in the evening” watching the world move around her.
-It is from here that she thinks on what she would have happen.
+It is from here that she thinks about what would have happened.
 It is important to note that these things are only dreams, not reality.

 sit in the evening

 In the final section of the poem, the speaker continues her unlikely characterization of the world.
 She states that she has been able to become anything she wants to.
 At one point she was the river and has now “metamorphos[ed]” for the last time “into another form.”
 This is possible in her world, “this twilight zone.”